MicrosoftDocs/architecture-center/docs/hybrid/azure_stack_hci_dr.md

 - **Support for [automated stretched cluster provisioning][create-cluster-with-powershell] and [storage management][create-stretched-volumes-with-powershell] by using Windows PowerShell.** You can run PowerShell locally from one of the Azure Stack HCI servers or remotely from a management computer.

-- **Integration with a range of Azure services that provide additional operational advantages.** You can integrate virtualized workloads running on Azure Stack HCI clusters with such Azure services as [Azure Monitor][azure-monitor]<!-- link doesn't work --> and Azure Automation solutions, including [Change Tracking and Inventory][change-tracking-and-inventory] and [Update Management][update-management]<!-- link not showing in preview -->.
+- **Integration with a range of Azure services that provide additional operational advantages.** You can integrate virtualized workloads running on Azure Stack HCI clusters with such Azure services as [Azure Monitor][azure-monitor] and Azure Automation solutions, including [Change Tracking and Inventory][change-tracking-and-inventory] and [Update Management][update-management].
 Following an initial mandatory registration procedure, Azure Stack HCI clusters can leverage Azure Arc for monitoring and billing.
 Azure Arc integration offers enhanced integration with other hybrid services, such as [Azure Policy][azure-policy-guest-configuration] and [Log Analytics][resource-context-log-analytics-access-mode].
 Registration triggers creation of an Azure Resource Manager resource representing an Azure Stack HCI cluster, effectively extending the Azure management plane to Azure Stack HCI.

 ### Performance efficiency